NaturalT314/Writeups/Cryptography/sub_math/README.md

 ```
 ord(t) << 15
 ```
-4. Bit-wise or number 2 and 3 and convert value to a string
+4. Bit-wise OR number 2 and 3 and convert value to a string
 ```
 str((( 51415 & 5 + 314) | ord(t) << 15 ))
 ```